Sah2Sah2/Lab2-AdminCloud_BicepInfrastructure/README.md

 ## Deployment instructions

-Deploy each environment separately (dev, test, prod) on your personal Resouece Group
+Deploy each environment separately (dev, test, prod) on your personal Resource Group

 Dev